david072/funcially/documentation.md

 ### Currencies

-axioma supports currencies from [exchangerates.host](https://exchangerates.host), like `EUR` or `USD`.
+funcially supports currencies from [exchangerates.host](https://exchangerates.host), like `EUR` or `USD`.
-These can be used the same way as units. axioma updates the exchange rates on every startup and saves them for when there is no internet connection available.
+These can be used the same way as units. funcially updates the exchange rates on every startup and saves them for when there is no internet connection available.

 ### Converting between representations with "in"